Physics-50/Module-2/docs/week1.md

 For this week’s checkpoint you will be asked to report:

++ An image of the levitated beads you used in your analysis

++ The conversion factor you used for converting pixels to distance and a 1-2 sentence description of how you arrived at this conversion factor

-+ Your preliminary estimate for the speed of sound with uncertainty based on your week 1 results
++ An estimate of the speed of sound with uncertainty based on your preliminary data

-+ A brief explanation of how you reached the estimate

 + A summary of what you learned from your preliminary exploration of sources of uncertainty